codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

 .. rst-class:: section-heading
 .. rubric:: ``donor_timeout``

-How soon donor should timeout on connection to joiner (seconds).
+How soon the donor should timeout on connection to joiner (seconds).

 .. csv-table::
    :class: doc-options